WinVector/Examples/pkg_risk/pkg_risk.md

 Matrials
 --------

 All code, data, results, and graphs can be found [here](https://github.com/WinVector/Examples/tree/master/pkg_risk).
+Discussion of the results can be found [here](http://www.win-vector.com/blog/2019/03/quantifying-r-package-dependency-risk/).